 - stress and anxiety

 During a remedial massage, your therapist will use a variety of techniques to target the areas of your body that are causing you discomfort.
-They may use deep tissue massage, trigger point therapy, or myofascial release to release muscular tightness and promote healing.
+They may use deep tissue massage, trigger point therapy, or myofascial release to release muscular tightness and promote healing, If you’re not satisfied with remedial massage, consider seeking out an Edmonton therapist.

 Your therapist will also use stretching and range of motion exercises to improve flexibility and mobility.
 They may give you advice on self-care techniques that you can do at home to help manage your condition.